-Yes, you can – but it depends on the ingredients you put inside the tortilla.
-For this particular recipe, I wouldn’t recommend it – due to the cream cheese.
+Yes, you can, but it depends on the ingredients you put inside the tortilla.
+For this particular recipe, we wouldn’t recommend it due to the cream cheese.
 Frozen cream cheese is known to lose its texture and become less soft.
-And your tortillas will likely get soggy when defrosting as a result.
+Your tortillas will likely get soggy when defrosting as a result.

-Plus, roll-ups (pinwheels) are so easy to throw together – I don’t think it’s worth the effort.
+Plus, roll-ups (pinwheels) are so easy to throw together—we don’t think it’s worth the effort.